JumiaPayAIG/woocommerce-plugin/CONTRIBUTING.md

 docker-compose up -d
 ```

+Your wordpress instance should now be reachable on http://localhost:8000.

+Access the URL and proceed to create your Wordpress admin account.

-After that you must first install the wooCommerce plugin manually:
+After that you must first install the wooCommerce plugin manually

 ### Step 1 - Install a storefront theme